 I am fundamentally interested in a couple different research areas and how they intersect with the broad field of robotics:

 Basically I'm interested in how robots should make good decisions.
-In optimal controls, we pose this question as an optimization problem over some time horizon, call the solver, and go.
+In optimal controls, we pose this question as an optimization problem over some time horizon.
+Often, we have some system model when we talk about optimal control problems, but sometimes that model is learned or adapted over time, and sometimes models are probabilistic.

 Information theory was probably my favorite grad class at Berkeley, and ever since taking it I've had this strange feeling that every problem in robotics is somehow related to channel coding or rate distortion...
-Currently I'm using rate-distortion theory to construct a bound on controller performance on a power grid (click on the "Research" tab above).
+One current application I've been working on is using rate-distortion theory to bound controller performance in a decentralized control problem (click on the "Research" tab above).